 Keep Track Of Your Finances

-Before Personal Capital, I had to log into eight different systems to track 35 different accounts.
+Before Empower, I had to log into eight different systems to track 35 different accounts.
 Now I can just log into Personal Capital to keep track of all my finances in one place.
 I can easily track my net worth, investments, and spending as well.
 My favorite feature is their 401(k) Fee Analyzer tool, which has saved me over $1,700 a year in fees since 2012.

 Finally, there is a fantastic Retirement Planning Calculator to help you plan for your financial independence The retirement planner estimates your future investment income and compares it to your historical spending patterns.
 It then gives you a probability of achieving financial independence so you have the courage to act.